oemof/oemof-solph/doc/oemof_solph.rst

 In contrast to the three classes above the storage class is a pure solph class and is not inherited from the oemof-network module.
 The ``nominal_storage_capacity`` of the storage signifies the storage capacity.
 You can either set it to the net capacity or to the gross capacity and limit it using the min/max attribute.
 To limit the input and output flows, you can define the ``nominal_storage_capacity`` in the Flow objects.
-Furthermore, an efficiency for loading, unloading and a capacity loss per time increment can be defined.
+Furthermore, an efficiency for loading, unloading and a loss rate can be defined.

 .. code-block:: python